St. Nicholas Church, Potsdam

-St. Nicholas Church (St. Nikolaikirche) in Potsdam is a Lutheran church under the Evangelical Church in Berlin, Brandenburg and Silesian Upper Lusatia of the Evangelical Church in Germany on the Old Market Square (Alter Markt) in Potsdam.
+St. Nicholas Church (St. Nikolaikirche) in Potsdam is a Lutheran church under the Evangelical Church in Berlin, Brandenburg and Silesian Upper Lusatia of the Evangelical Church in Germany on the Old Market Square (Alter Markt) in Potsdam, Germany.

+Overview

 The central plan building in the Classicist style and dedicated to Saint Nicholas was built to plans by Karl Friedrich Schinkel in the years 1830 to 1837.
 The tambour of the 77-metre-high church that towers above the roofs of the city was built later, from 1843 to 1850.
 Its construction was taken over by Ludwig Persius and, from 1845, Friedrich August Stüler.

 Towards the end of the Second World War, the church was hit during the British air raid on Potsdam and subsequently badly damaged by Soviet artillery fire.
 After many years of rebuilding the church was re-consecrated in 1981 by the Evangelical Parish of St. Nicholas, Potsdam, and, today, is open to visitors.
 In addition to the normal church services, concert events are also held in the church.

+Earlier churches on the site

+13th to 17th centuries

+Nothing is known about the first church in Potsdam, which dated to the 13th century and stood on the site of today's St. Nicholas Church.
+Charles IV's 'Landbuch' mentions an "ecclesia parochialis" (parish church) in the city in 1375.
+This includes a simple drawing of the church, showing it to be in a Romanesque basilica church with westwork across it, rebuilt as a three-aisle Gothic hall church in the 14th century.
+It was a daughter church of the Spandau ecclesiastical district, which provided pastoral care for the church in Potsdam until 1539, when the Protestant Reformation took root in the Margraviate of Brandenburg under Joachim II Hector.

+After switching to Protestantism, the church was turned into a preaching hall by adding a pulpit.
+A Renaissance cupola was added to the Romanesque tower in 1563.
+The first ever evidence of the church's dedication is in a 1602 document calling it "St. Catherine's Church".
+Johann Gregor Memhardt depicted it in the oldest known view of Potsdam from 1672.